 While conducting traffic enforcement, a member may encounter some unique situations involving apparent violations by government and postal employees.
-When an employee of DC government, the federal government, or the Postal Service commits a traffic violation, the member shall:
+When an employee of the D.C. government, the federal government, or the Postal Service commits a traffic violation, the member shall: